-But when you talk about $20 back in 1930, a newspaper back in 1900 was 5 cents, now the newspaper is 50 cents, $1, 75 cents, so things are more expensive.
+But when you talked about $20 back in 1930, a newspaper back in 1900 was 5 cents, now the newspaper is 50 cents, $1, 75 cents, so things are more expensive.

 Focus on the percentage

-Once you’re in the $400000 range, you’re right around $150000 a year, making about $12000 a month, as you continue to ramp that up, you can get it up to about $700000 within six and a half years, if you start with $75000, and now you’re at $21000 per month. $255000, you’re living better than the top 1% or 2% of the world.
+Once you’re in the $400000 range, you’re right around $150000 a year, making about $12000 a month.
+As you continue to ramp that up, you can get it up to about $700000 within six and a half years.
+Furthermore f you start at $75000, and now you’re at $21000 per month. $255000, you’re living better than the top 1% or 2% of the world.

 When you’re making more than $150000 a year, about $200000 a year, you’re already at that 1-2% bracket when you talk about the rest of the world, because most people are not there.
-They’re just not there.
+They’re not there.

 How much money do you need?

 That means you’re making 3% a month.
-Even if I go down to 1.5% a month on a conservative basis, and now we go into 15 years of investing and you ramp it up to a million dollars, you can still make $15000 a month, $190000.
+Even if I go down to 1.5% a month on a conservative basis, and now we go into 15 years of investing, and you ramp it up to a million dollars, you can still make $15000 a month, $190000.